pkp/pkp-docs/_includes/cards/ojs3/developer-docs.md

 ### <span class="fas fa-code"></span> [Developer Documentation](/dev)

-Developer documentation, reference guides and more to help you build themes, write plugins and develop new features for OJS and OMP.
+Developer documentation, reference guides and more to help you build themes, write plugins and develop new features for OJS.
 [View Now](/dev)